Outdoor Winter Activities To Start In Melbourne

 Victoria’s coastal capital, Melbourne is known for its changeable weather, being often referred to as the city with “four seasons in a day”.
 The winter season is cold in Victoria but some of you might look for this exact specific reason to visit Melbourne and its surroundings.
 If you are not a fan of hot weather and summer outdoor activities and you prefer winter activities and all the fun they include, visiting Melbourne during its winter season is something you should consider.
 It’s much easier to have a long vacation during July and August than during December so why not take this opportunity and enjoy your favorite winter activities while others are complaining about the hot days?

 Besides skiing and other snow activities, Melbourne’s surrounding provide you with other incredible experiences you can enjoy with you family and friends.
-Here’s our top three Melbourne winter activities:
+Here’s our top three Melbourne winter activities to get outdoor and have fun:

 Mt.
 Buller Snow Tour